 Amounts in any fund or account may be invested by the Trustee at the direction of the Authority solely in investments authorized for the investment of the Authority's funds.
 The Resolution imposes no additional credit or term limitations on the investments, except that investments must mature by the date when invested funds are expected to be applied.
-See "Article V. SPECIAL FUNDS, USES OF MONEYS" in APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution.
+See "Article V. SPECIAL FUNDS, USES OF MONEYS" in APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution as Amended by Supplemental Debt Resolutions.